billvaglienti/ProtoGen/README.md

 - `name` : Gives the name of the structure.
 The structure typename is `prefix + name + _t`.
 In this case the structure typename is `Date_t`.

 - `file` : Gives the name of the source and header file name (.c and .h).
 If this is ommitted the structure will be written to the name given by the global `file` attribute or, if that is not provided, the `prefix + name` module.
 If the same file is specified for multiple structures (or packets) then the relevant data are appended to that file.
+Any extension to the `file` attribute will be ignored.

+- `deffile` : Optional attribute used to specify a definition file which receives the structure definition (and any enumeration which is a child of the structure), in place of the normal file location for the structure definition.
+As with other file attributes the definition file will be correctly appended if it is used multiple times.
+Any extension to the `deffile` attribute will be ignored.

 - `encode` : By default encode functions will be output.
 This can be suppressed by setting `encode`="false".